 This article has been medically reviewed by Dr. Alexis Lieberman, the founder of Advocare Fairmount Pediatrics, in Philadelphia.
 She has been a pediatrician for over 25 years, as well as a parent, and brings her experience and openness to new ideas to her patients, practice, and reviews.

 When you’re a new parent, you’ll find yourself looking forward to a million little milestones.
 The first time baby rolls over.
 The first time baby smiles.
-The first time baby sneezes.
+The first time baby crawls.
 The list goes on and on and on!
 But you’re probably especially eager for one particular milestone: baby’s first word.
 So, when do babies start talking?
 And how do you know they aren’t just “babbling”?

 Before we go any further, there’s something you should remember as you read this article, Mama: The point at which babies reach developmental milestones like talking can range greatly from child to child.
 If your baby isn’t hitting these milestones at the exact timeframes referenced, don’t fret, no two babies are alike.
 Just give your child’s pediatrician a call with any concerns you might have.

 Now, let’s take a closer look at when you might be able to expect baby’s first words.

 While we all want to believe our babies are prodigies the first time they coo “Mamamama” at mere months old, the more likely truth is that your little one is probably babbling.

 Before babies reach the baby talk stage, they experiment with sound.
 Cooing often begins by the end of three months — a sweet, sing-songy vocalization.
 At six months, your baby might start forming sounds into what almost sound like words.
 “Ba-ba,” “da-da,” “Mama.”
 Alas, at this age, your baby is typically just stringing together random consonant sounds without meaning.